melles1991/usecuewebsite/_posts/2018-11-11-goodbye-google.md

 ![GVB.nl](/uploads/gvb.png)

-My browsers development console showed red errors and a popup was shown.
+My browsers development console showed red errors and a pop-up was shown.
 It were messages from Google for the owner of the website, and they read: 'The request is missing an API key, billing has not been enabled on your account, the provided billing method is invalid (for example an expired credit card) or a self-imposed daily limit has been exceeded'.
 Googling for 'Google Maps API billing' led to a page headed 'Pricing that scales to fit your needs'.
 I read that I could continue to use Google Maps if I entered my billing information.

 It basically came down to this: "We broke your website without warning, and we will hold it hostage until you give us a credit card number".
 What to do?
 Send my client an email?
 Begging for money?
 And for how much?
 Or worse... ask them for their credit card number?